 ACS Stainless Steel Fixings Ltd Signs the Armed Forces Covenant

-As a proud employee of servicemen and women, with long-standing links to the Armed Forces community, ACS has taken the step to formalise that link by signing the Armed Forces Covenant.
+As a company with long-standing links to the Armed Forces community and a proud employee of former servicemen and women, ACS has taken the step to formalise that relationship by signing the Armed Forces Covenant.

 Those that sign the Covenant acknowledge and understand that those who serve or who have served in the Armed Forces, and their families, should be treated with fairness and are treated fairly.